 - WordPress blogs are more likely to be hacked and spammed.

 Choosing a blogging platform for your new blog should be easy now.
 Maybe this Blogger vs WordPress comparison brought to your attention many pros and cons you haven’t thought of before.
-However, the only clear advantage Blogger has is that it’s free.
+However, in my opinion, the only clear advantage Blogger has is that it’s free.

 I truly hope my post helped you make up your mind and choose between Blogger and WordPress.
 Now it’s time to create your blog.
 Woohoo!
-If you need help setting up everything, head on over and follow the steps I highlight in my super detailed post on how to set up a blog (you can use it to create any type of blog, really!).
+If you need help setting up everything, head on over, and follow the steps I highlight in my super detailed post on how to set up a WordPress blog.
 Best of luck!

 THINGS TO READ NEXT